epics-containers/epics-containers.github.io/docs/user/tutorials/dev_container.rst

     rm -rf ~/.vscode/* ~/.vscode-server/*

 Now that you are *inside* the container you have access to the tools built into it, this includes ``ibek``.

-The first command you should run is:
+The first commands you should run are as follows:

 .. code-block:: bash

-   ibek ioc build

-This generates an IOC source tree in the ``ioc`` folder under your ``ioc-adsimdetector`` folder and compiles it.
-Note that the IOC code is boilerplate, but that the ``src/Makefile`` is generated according to the support modules this Generic IOC contains.
-You can go and take a look at the Makefile and see that it contains ``dbd`` and ``lib`` references for each of the support modules in the container.
-See ``/epics/ioc-adsimdetector/ioc/iocApp/src/Makefile``

-You will note that the ``ioc`` folder is greyed out in the VSCode explorer.
-This is because it is in ``.gitignore`` and it is purely generated code.
-If you particularly needed to customize the contents of the IOC source tree then you can remove it from ``.gitignore`` and commit your changes to the repo.
-These changes would then always get loaded for every instance of the Generic IOC.
+  cd /epics/ioc
+  make

+It is useful to understand that /epics/ioc is a soft link to the IOC source that came with your generic IOC source code.
+Therefore if you edit this code and recompile it, the changes will be visible inside the container and outside the container.
+Meaning that the repository ``ioc-adsimdetector`` is now showing your changes and you could push them up to GitHub if you wanted.

+The above is true because your project folder ioc-adsimdetector is mounted into the container's filesystem with a bind mount at the same place that the ioc files were originally placed by the container build.

+epics-containers devcontainers have carefully curated host filesystem mounts that allow them to look as similar as possible to the runtime container but at the same time preserve any changes that you make in the host file system.
+This is important because the container filesystem is temporary and will be destroyed when the container is rebuilt or deleted.

+The IOC code is entirely boilerplate boilerplate, the ``src/Makefile`` determines which dbd and lib files to link by including two files that ibek generated during the container build namely ``/epics/support/configure/lib_list`` and ``/epics/support/configure/dbd_list``.

+You can go and take a look at the Makefile in ``/epics/ioc/iocApp/src/Makefile`` to see how this is done.

 The Generic IOC should now be ready to run inside of the container.
 To do this: